Our Research

 Annual Wheat Stem Sawfly Survey

 Each year, our lab surveys 15+ Colorado counties for sawfly infestation.
-This data is then used to monitor sawfly movement, provide a database for use in future projects, and much more!
-See the image below for our most recent survey results.
+This data is then used to monitor sawfly movement and provide a database for use in future projects.
+See the image below for our recent survey results.

 This graphic can be downloaded here: